 This crime is also known as larceny by trick and encompasses any type of false pretense that allowed you to obtain property or services you otherwise would not have lawfully obtained.
 The statute says the false pretense could be a past or subsisting fact, which means it could be something you told the victim at a previous date, or something you knew the victim assumed and you did not correct.

 The statute also states the false pretense may be a future fulfillment or event.
 In other words, you may pretend you are part of an agreement in which you will provide money, property, or a service in exchange for what you receive from the victim.
 However, these are not the only types of false pretenses.
 Any other trick, scam, or misrepresentation could lead to these charges.

-If you are facing accusations of obtaining property under false pretenses, call our false pretenses lawyers at Randall & Stump, PLLC right away.
+If you are facing accusations of obtaining property under false pretenses, call our false pretenses lawyers at Randall & Stump, Criminal Defense Attorneys right away.
 (980) 237-4579.

 Examples of False Pretense Cases

 There are many types of situations that can lead to charges for obtaining or attempting to obtain property by false pretenses.
 A common situation occurs when someone makes an outright false statement in order to receive money or property.
 It could be that you stole property, or obtained stolen property and represented to a potential buyer of the goods that you owned them, in order to sell the items.
 In this scenario, you have deceived the buyer by stating the offered property was legally yours to sell and they relied on this misrepresentation in buying the items from you.

 Another example is pretending to be someone else.
 You may state that you are the rightful recipient of an item in order to receive money, property, or services that were intended for someone else.
 You may go so far as to offer forged manners of identification, or to forge someone’s signature on a check or contract.